Unitx-in/slate/Readme.md

 #### Option B: Multiple Observers

-Create state observers to update your fragment or activity ui or computations and logging with bottom sheet state changes.
+Use state observers to react to Bottom Sheet state changes and update your Fragment or Activity logic.
+Observers are ideal for handling UI visibility, business logic, side effects, and logging.

-Don't use state transition strategy for the changes of your fragments.
+⚠️ Do not use the state transition strategy for Fragment or Activity changes.
+State transitions are meant for visual animations and appearance changes within the Bottom Sheet itself, not for external UI or logic updates.

+Use state observers to:

+✅ Hide or show a Fragment’s bottom panel
+✅ Display toast messages
+✅ Show or hide the FAB
+✅ Update the toolbar title
+✅ Pause or resume a video player
+✅ Log analytics or state events

+State observers keep your application logic clean, predictable, and decoupled from animation-driven transitions.

 ```kotlin
 val analyticsObserver = object : SlateOnStateChangeObserver {